PaddlePaddle/Serving/doc/COMPILE.md

 make install
 ```

-Among them, `root_path` is the downloaded opencv source code path, and `install_path` is the installation path of opencv.
-After `make install` is completed, the opencv header file and library file will be generated in this folder for later OCR source code compilation.
+Among them, `root_path` is the downloaded OpenCV source code path, and `install_path` is the installation path of OpenCV.
+After `make install` is completed, the OpenCV header file and library file will be generated in this folder for later source code compilation.

-The final file structure under the opencv installation path is as follows.
+The final file structure under the OpenCV installation path is as follows.

 ```
 opencv3/